HolyCorn-Software/system/system-changes.md

 .

-Made system more fault tolerant to service-worker installation problems
+Made the bundle-cache module more robust

+Updated to the latest version of html-hc especially featuring new widgets